yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 Unlike HTTP based redirection, where the original URL is supplanted by the one found in the Location header of the 302 response, DNS redirection is completely transparent to the User Agent.
-As a result, the TLS connection to the dCDN edge is done with an SNI equal to the "host" in the original URI - in the example, "video.cp.example".
-So, in order to successfully complete the handshake, the landing dCDN node has to be configured with a certificate whose SAN matches "video.cp.example", i.e., a Content Provider's name.
+As a result, the TLS connection to the dCDN edge is done with an SNI equal to the `host` in the original URI - in the example, `video.cp.example`.
+So, in order to successfully complete the handshake, the landing dCDN node has to be configured with a certificate whose SAN matches `video.cp.example`, i.e., a Content Provider's name.

 {{fig-cdni-flow}} illustrates the cascaded delegation flow that allows dCDN to obtain a STAR certificate that bears a name belonging to the Content Provider